Skip to main content

 print(response["response"])

-5. Interactive Streaming Chat Session
+5. Interactive Chat Session

-# Start an interactive streaming chat session
+# Start an interactive chat session (streaming enabled by default)

 # When finished, clean up resources